Laurence Bédard & Tina Louise Strip Down To Sexy Lingerie In Stunning Pic: ‘Twinning’

-Bombshell babes Laurence Bédard and Tina Louise set the internet on fire yesterday when Laurence shared a saucy picture of the two of them posing together and wearing nothing but sexy lingerie.
+Bombshell babes Laurence Bédard and Tina Louise heated up social media when Laurence shared a saucy picture of the two of them posing together in nothing but sexy lingerie.
 She posted the stunning photograph on her Instagram feed on Friday, and her 2.8 million followers went wild over the snap.

 In the pic, the two blond beauties dressed in provocative outfits while holding each other and looking into the camera with matching smoldering facial expressions.
-It did not take long for the 26-year-old’s share to rack up over 128,000 likes and over 1,200 comments.
+It did not take long for the 26-year-old’s share to rack up over 128,000 likes and 1,200-plus comments.

 Laurence wore a lacy burgundy one-piece.
 The fabric molded perfectly to her shapely silhouette, leaving plenty of skin bare for her fans to see her many tattoos.
 Tina rocked an identical outfit, except hers was a gorgeous rose color.
 Tina showcased more skin than her fellow model, allowing her fans to see her plunging cleavage and slim thighs.
 Her assortment of bright and intricate tattoos was also visible.